fema-ffrd/overflow/docs/user-guide/flow-routing/flow-direction.md

 By default, the `flat_resolution_chunk_size_max` parameter caps the chunk size used during flat resolution at 512 pixels, even if you specify a larger `chunk_size` for the initial flow direction computation.
 This provides a good balance between performance and memory usage for most use cases.

-!!! tip "Advanced Python API Control"
-    If you're using the Python API and need finer control over performance, you can adjust the `flat_resolution_chunk_size_max` parameter.
-For example, if processing very large areas with extensive flat regions, you might reduce it further (e.g., to 256) to improve performance at the cost of more I/O operations.

 ## See Also

 - [Flow Accumulation](flow-accumulation.md) - Computing drainage area from flow directions